ricardo-dlc/nginx-web-page-example/README.md

 # nginx-web-page-example
-This is for docker conec
+This is for docker connect